-However, the processing is hierarchical, which means that language and meaning is only used if the physical characteristics are unclear.
-Treisman theorized that both information that we focus on, and information we don't focus on also can pass through, if the meaning is important enough.
-Imagine the attenuator like a volume knob, which can turn up the volume on certain stimuli, and down on other stimuli.
+However, the processing is hierarchical, meaning language and meaning are only used if the physical characteristics are unclear.
+Treisman theorized that both information that we focus on and information we don't focus on can also pass through if the meaning is important enough.
+Imagine the attenuator like a volume knob, which can turn up the volume on certain stimuli and down on others.

-After the information passed through the attenuator/filter, it goes into the "Dictionary unit", where every word has a different threshold for being activated.
-For example, common words like your own name has a low threshold, while "Rutabaga" has a high threshold.
+After the information is passed through the attenuator/filter, it goes into the "Dictionary unit," where every word has a different threshold for being activated.
+For example, common words like your own name have a low threshold, while "Rutabaga" has a high threshold.
 Treisman's Dictionary Unity is very similar to Broadbent's Detector.

 Deutsch and Deutsch (1963)

-In 1963, Deutsch and Deutsch theorized a late-selection model which supposed that all information is selected for meaning analysis.
-After analyzing the meaning, the brain then picks which parts are relevant and focuses on those.
+In 1963, Deutsch and Deutsch theorized a late-selection model, which supposed that all information is selected for meaning analysis.
+After analyzing the meaning, the brain picks which parts are relevant and focuses on those.

 We also call this the pertinence model of attention.
-Deutsch and Deutsh believe you'll process the meaning of the information first, then you'll decide if it's important or not.
-If it is, you'll pick those parts that are relevant and store them in short term memory.
+Deutsch and Deutsch believe you'll process the meaning of the information first; then, you'll decide if it's important.
+If it is, you'll pick those parts that are relevant and store them in short-term memory.

 Norman's Pertinence Model (1969)

 Norman took Deutsch and Deutsch's theory and refined it.
 One of the problems with Deutsh and Deutsch's theory was that unattended information is lost very quickly.
-Norman theorized that this is probably because short-term memory only lasts for a few seconds without rehearsal.
+Norman theorized that this is probably because short-term memory lasts only seconds without rehearsal.
 He found participants could remember the last few words of an unattended message if he asked them immediately after.

 Donald MacKay performed some interesting studies on attention, specifically on late-selection models.